gondek/notes.gondek.ca/notes/reproducable-testing.md

 @pytest.fixture(autouse=True, scope="session")
 def bypass_dotenv_file():
     """
-    When running unit tests outside a container (on a developer's host), we want to prevent accidental use of environment variables via the dotenv file (.env).
+    When running tests outside a container (on a developer's host), we want to prevent accidental use of environment variables via the dotenv file (.env).
 This way the developer will have a consistent experience between their host and when running the same tests in Docker/CircleCI.